 Improving Access to Specialty Care

 Treatment shortages are prevalent even in highly populous areas, and telerehabilitation extends access to care by reducing distance and allowing highly skilled therapists to visit multiple locations without travel.
 These services often work in tandem with occupational therapy assistants who can facilitate in-person treatment while the occupational therapist remotely monitors treatment.
 In some cases, even the assistants may be able to interact with the patient remotely.
 While there are different workflows and use cases for each program, there are many new options for delivering care.
-By working with the right telehealth partner, like Mend, organizations can develop customized workflows that meet their specific needs.
+By working with the right telehealth company, like Mend, organizations can develop customized workflows that meet their specific needs.

 Where Occupational Therapy Telehealth Can Impact